zhuolyan/local-global-env/README.md

    cp .env.example .env
    ```
 4. **(If necessary) Modify settings:**
    Ensure that all settings have the required values.
+Copy the certificates to the certs folder if https is required.
 5. **Up the environment.**
    ```bash
    docker compose up -d